 The Family Law Centre provides child-focused programs and services for families going through separation and divorce.
 These family justice programs and services promote and emphasize the best interests of children.

-Parenting Arrangements (Custody and Access)
+Parenting Arrangements (Parenting Time and Decision-making responsibility)

-Family Court Counsellors' Office
+Family Court Conciliation Office

 Child-focused Family Mediation

-Supervised Access and Exchange program
+Supervised Parenting Time and Exchange program

-Child Support Guidelines Office
+Child Support Services Office

 Maintenance Enforcement Program